A repeating fast radio burst source in a globular cluster

-In the third, and final, correlator pass we processed the entire observation, in order to obtain a deep continuum image of the field.
+In the third, and final, correlator pass we processed the entire observation, correlating all scans from the target with the same time and frequency setup as in the first correlator pass, in order to obtain a deep continuum image of the field.

-\subsection{VLA}
+\subsubsection{VLA}

 We observed the field of \frb with the Karl G. Jansky Very Large Array (VLA) as part of a program to localise repeating FRBs identified by CHIME/FRB (program 20B-280).
 The field was observed in five 1-hour blocks from 2020 December 29 through 2021 January 18.
 Data were recorded in parallel at both $1.5\,$GHz and $340\,$MHz.
 The VLA antennas were arranged in the A configuration, which provides baseline lengths up to 30\,km and a typical spatial resolution of 1.3\arcsec\ and 6.0\arcsec\ at $1.5\,$GHz and $340\,$MHz, respectively.
 The total on-target integration time amounts to 200\,minutes.